6d7a/asnr/README.md

 The transcoder crate handles the actual encoding and decoding of data at runtime.
 It aims to be suitable for `no_std` environments and `wasm-unknown` targets.
-For a start, the asnr transcoder will provide support for UPER encoding rules, but transcoding can be easily customized by implementing the crate's `Encode` and `Decode` traits.
+For a start, the asnr transcoder will provide support for UPER encoding rules, but transcoding can be easily customized by implementing the crate's `Encoder` and `Decoder` traits.